 Casey prides herself on being a creative problem solver and refuses to take a one size fits all approach to her cases.
 She spends time with her clients getting to know the facts of their cases intimately so she can help them brainstorm possible solutions to the problem that brought them to her.
 Particularly in matters involving families, Casey believes that working together to come up with a solution that addresses the needs and concerns of all involved to the best extent possible is almost always preferable to litigation, which can do irreparable damage to relationships.
 That being said, Casey has extensive litigation experience and, in the event that settlement is not an option, she is willing and able to zealously litigate on behalf of her clients.

 Casey regularly practices in the Capital District and surrounding counties, including Albany, Rensselaer, Schenectady, Saratoga, Columbia, and Schoharie.
 Casey also routinely travels as far north as Plattsburgh, as far south as Kingston, and as far west as Syracuse to represent birth and adoptive parents in adoptions.
-Casey is also admitted in Vermont where she practices exclusively in adoption and assisted reproductive technology law.
+Casey also practices throughout New York State for assisted reproduction matters (egg/sperm/embryo donation agreements, surrogacy agreements and parentage proceedings) because these do not typically require court appearances.
+Casey is also admitted in Vermont and New Jersey where she practices exclusively in adoption, surrogacy, and assisted reproductive technology law.

-Casey lives in Clifton Park with her husband Jeffrey, a high school special education teacher, and their sons Evan and Corey.
+Casey lives in Clifton Park with her husband, Jeffrey, a high school special education teacher, and their children, Evan and Emily.